I am a Ph.D. student with Patrick Baudisch at Hasso Plattner Institute at Potsdam University.

 We present a system that complements virtual reality experiences with passive props, yet still allows modifying the virtual world at runtime.
 The main contribution of our system is that it does not require any actuators; instead, our system employs the user to reconfigure and actuate otherwise passive props.
 We demonstrate a foldable prop that users reconfigure to represent a suitcase, a fuse cabinet, a railing, and a seat.
 A second prop, suspended from a long pendulum, not only stands in for inanimate objects, but also for objects that move and demonstrate proactive behavior, such as a group of flying droids that physically attack the user.
 Our approach conveys a sense of a living, animate world, when in reality the user is the only animate entity present in the system, complemented with only one or two physical props.

 Oliver Schneider, Jotaro Shigeyama, Robert Kovacs, Thijs Jan Roumen, Sebastian Marwecki, Nico Boeckhoff, Patrick Baudisch.
-Full Paper at UIST '18
+Full Paper and Demo at UIST '18

 We present a new haptic device that enables blind users to continuously track the absolute position of moving objects in spatial virtual environments, as is the case in sports or shooter games.
 Users interact with DualPanto by operating the me handle with one hand and by holding on to the it handle with the other hand.
 Each handle is connected to a pantograph haptic input/output device.
 The key feature is that the two handles are spatially registered with respect to each other.
 When guiding their avatar through a virtual world using the me handle, spatial registration enables users to track moving objects by having the device guide the output hand.
 This allows blind players of a 1-on-1 soccer game to race for the ball or evade an opponent; it allows blind players of a shooter game to aim at an opponent and dodge shots.